Hülsen Infantry

 - tricorne with wide gold lace and black and white quartered pompoms

-- no shoulder straps
+- no shoulder strap

 - yellowish leather gloves